How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Borax for Ants | Information

 Borax is a naturally occurring alkaline mineral.
-It is a compound of boron also known as sodium tetraborate, disodium tetraborate, or sodium borate.
-This mineral is found in arid regions such as beaches, saline lakes, and hot springs.
-Borax is collected by mining for commercial purposes mainly from the Southwest United States, Searles Lakes, and the areas where lakes evaporate seasonally.
+It is also known as sodium tetraborate, disodium tetraborate, or sodium borate.
+This mineral is collected from arid regions such as beaches, saline lakes, and hot springs, mainly from Southwestern U.S. for commercial purposes.

 This compound is common in cleaning products such as detergents, soaps, toothpaste, and other cleaning products.
 Other than insecticidal purposes, it can also be used for the removal of fungus, as a weed killer, in cosmetics, and for flower maintenance.